bropedio/brave-new-world/BNW-post-2.1-modifications-main/ips/altpatches-readme.txt

 -DoubleSpeedEnemies, SlowerPlayer or Both (Nowea) Alter player or/and enemy speed.
 Note: Use only 1 patch.
 "Both" leads enemies to get 3x turns compared to the player: use it at your own risk.

+-items_cap, levels_cap, no_escape and EL_tweak
+patches meant to work as a set of "draconian settings" (difficulty settings in dragon quest XI) for BNW.
+1) Caps each item max quantity to 20
+2) Caps Level to 30 and ELs to 20
+3) Makes run away from fights impossible (warp is still useful to leave dungeons)
+4) Nerf HP and MP ELs (grant +20 of the stat (if accompanied by another stat) or +40 of the stat (if alone))